markstatic12/AcadeMeet/README.md

   * **Group Study Creation & Discovery:** Students can create new study groups based on subject or topic, and others can easily search and join relevant groups.
   * **Study Group Management:** Tools for group administrators to manage membership and group details.
-  * **Note Sharing:** A dedicated feature for users to upload, share, browse, and download study notes, summaries, and educational materials.
+  * **Note Sharing:** A dedicated feature for students to upload, share, browse, and download study notes, summaries, and educational materials.
-  * **User Profiles:** Personalized profiles showing a user's joined groups and shared notes.
+  * **Student Profiles:** Personalized profiles showing a student's joined groups and shared notes.

 -----